 - Proposal of application notices

 Comments about applications

 There are restrictions in place.
-This facility will be moderated.
 The use of inappropriate words and phrases are not allowed.
-Salacious, malicious and defamatory comments are not allowed and appropriate action will be taken if such comments are found.
+Salacious, malicious and defamatory comments are not allowed.
+Any comments which are considered to defamatory or to be inappropriate will be redacted.
 The online comment facility is for your use, to increase your input into the planning process.
 Please do not abuse it.